jmasalma/AdhanAlarm3/_notes.md

 Done - show hijri date in today tab in the app, in default language Done - Add build date and latest version tag to the information section at the bottom of the setting page Done - Setting to update long/lat once permissions are granted.
-- check and fix notifications as they seem to trigger at wrong times (extra triggers)
-- auto pick version in info section from git
+Done - check and fix notifications as they seem to trigger at wrong times (extra triggers) Done - auto pick version in info section from git
 - use targetCellWidth and targetCellHeight instead of minWidth and minHeight for widgets

 ### Fix notifications